 - and many.

-Patool can be installed easily using python-pip, a package manager for installing softwares written using Python.
+Patool can be installed easily using Pip, a package manager for installing software written using Python.

 Let us install python-pip first.